 Holding Space in Business: The Sacred Role of the Heart-Centered Entrepreneur

-Holding space is not a trend for those of us who lead from the heart.
-It is sacred work.
+Holding space is not a trend.
+For those of us who lead from the heart, it is sacred work.
 It asks for presence, clarity, compassion, and a level of energetic integrity that most people never learn to cultivate.

-You walk with people in their unraveling and their becoming.
+If you are a coach, healer, guide, death doula, or heart-led entrepreneur, you already know how much of your work happens in the emotional and spiritual landscape of other people.
+You walk with them in their unraveling and their becoming.
 You witness them in the places they rarely show anyone.
 You hold up a mirror so they can finally see themselves with truth instead of shame.

-For me, it feels like letting my heart sit beside someone else’s.
-Not absorbing what they feel, not fixing it, not rushing it.
+For me, it feels like letting my heart sit beside someone else's.
+Not absorbing what they feel.
+Not fixing it.
+Not rushing it.
 Just being fully present.
 Steady enough for them to soften.
 Clear enough for them to hear themselves.

-Holding space means letting the whole person exist.
-The polished parts.
-The shaky parts.
-The parts still coming online.
+Holding space means letting the whole person exist — the polished parts, the shaky parts, the parts still coming online.

 • Sitting in silence without scrambling to fill it